jinman36/reading-notes/301/201_entrance_study.md

 B. Content flows down the right side of a left-floated box -T-

-C. Adding a "float" CSS property allows an element to be positioned outside its containing element -T-
+C. Adding a "float" CSS property allows an element to be positioned outside its containing element -F-

-D. "float" CSS property can have pixel values such as "10px" or string values such as "left", "right" -T-
+D. "float" CSS property can have pixel values such as "10px" or string values such as "left", "right" -F-

 E. "clear" CSS property can prevent content from trying to flow around or alongside a floated element -T-